Subject area: Health, Science and Society

 This innovative programme looks at the complexity of human experience in the area of health, illness and the social arrangements for care, and brings together disciplines including sociology, psychology, geography, counselling, ethics, and nursing studies.

-You will have the opportunity to undertake an innovative option course in community engagement, opening up a pathway to new abilities, work experience and community-based learning.
+You will have the opportunity to undertake innovative option courses in community engagement, opening up a pathway to new abilities, work experience and community-based learning.

-Looking at healthcare on a broader international scale is possible in Year 3, when you will have the opportunity to study abroad through our international exchange programme.
+Looking at healthcare on a broad international scale is possible in Year 3, when you will have the opportunity to study abroad through our international exchange programme.

 Our teaching staff come from a range of disciplines and bring diverse expertise and experience (including health professional experience) from a range of subjects.

 The programme aims to give you practical and academic skills to help you make a positive difference in the world, expanding your understanding of the social dimensions of health and illness, and preparing you to contribute to improving people’s lives.